 This was old earpads. and yes not even usable at all in my (anyones) opinion.

 If you are struggling with the new earpads to fit your capsules.
 I unfortunately think you are do it in the correct way.
 I sat down for a few long minutes and even (carefully) used a fork before I got them in place.
 Maybe because I bought the non-original from Zomo, but then I got new headpads “for free”.

-Finally I got them on the capsules and I am quite pleased with re result.
+Finally I got them on the capsules and I am quite pleased with the result.
 Even if the headpads were a but cheaper looking then the originals.
 But as I mentioned, I think of them as free goods 😉 Hint: After a while the upper head bands lose the grip, so put some extra strong glue on ut right away.

 3. Tele plug upgrade

 Tutorial (sorry for the image quality in this video):

 After good layer(s) of electrical tape I finally got it all in place.

 Use something like this instead to check if the soldering is correct: youtube.com: “Left and Right Stereo Sound Test”